 The novel's hero, Oliver Twist is aged nine at the beginning of the novel, and several years older by the end (it is not clear exactly how much time elapses; he is probably about twelve)… (read full character analysis)

-Oliver's unwed mother, Agnes was engaged to Oliver's father, Edward, but Edward died before they could be married; Agnes was pregnant when Edward died.
+Oliver's unwed mother, Agnes was engaged to Oliver's father, Edwin, but Edwin died before they could be married; Agnes was pregnant when Edwin died.
 Agnes gives birth to Oliver in a poorhouse, since her… (read full character analysis)

 Married first to Monks' mother, and then engaged to Agnes Fleming, Oliver's father dies in Rome after having claimed his inheritance, which he intended to pass on to Oliver and Agnes.
 This money… (read full character analysis)